CartoDB/cartodb/docs/guides/04-performance-tips.md

 As you go through developing your applications with CARTO.js, you might find useful some tips to ease the development and make your application more performant.

 ### Sources
+Every layer needs a source to get data from.
+The source is the entity that points to the data we want to show, at least, in one of our layers.

 When working with sources, you may want to change the actual query to show other data in your visualization or dataviews.
 The visualizations and dataviews react to changes coming from linked sources, so that you don't have to create another source, and layer or dataview to reflect the changes in your application.

 As you might think, the way to go is to call `.setQuery` method to update the SQL query when using a `carto.source.SQL`, or use `.setDataset` in a `carto.source.Dataset` source, like this example: